cosmos/cosmos-sdk/docs/architecture/adr-044-protobuf-updates-guidelines.md

 #### 2. Fields MAY be marked as `deprecated`, and nodes MAY implement a protocol-breaking change for handling these fields.

-Protobuf supports the [`deprecated` field option](https://developers.google.com/protocol-buffers/docs/proto#options), and this option MAY be used on any fields, including `Msg`s.
+Protobuf supports the [`deprecated` field option](https://developers.google.com/protocol-buffers/docs/proto#options), and this option MAY be used on any field, including `Msg` fields.
 If a node handles a Protobuf message with a non-empty deprecated field, the node MAY change its behavior upon processing it, even in a protocol-breaking way.
 When possible, the node SHOULD handle backwards compatibility.

 As an example, the SDK v0.42 to v0.43 update contained two Protobuf-breaking changes, listed below.
 Instead of bumping the package versions from `v1beta1` to `v1`, the SDK team decided to follow this guideline, by reverting the breaking changes, marking those changes as deprecated, and modifying the node implementation when processing messages with deprecated fields.
 More specifically: